LLNL/mappertrac/README.md

 <br></br>
 <br></br>
 ### Launch
-Specify parameters either in a config file or as command line arguments:
+Specify parameters either in a config file or as command line arguments.
+See <b>s_run_all.py</b> for parameter details.

 `./s_run_all.py <config_file>`